Jaime Vila: Founding Català FC and deanery of Barcelona

-On the following day, 22 October, they organized their first training with a match between the club's members, most of which were Vila's students, and as their teacher, he inevitably was the referee of that game, and despite not actually knowing how the rules of the sport worked, he displayed great skills as a referee.
-All the men involved in that game were Catalans, because in its beginnings, Vila wanted to promote local sport, and thus, it only admitted Catalan players to its team, hence the club's name, and hence the exclusion of Gamper for being a foreign, and this is why Gamper went on to found FC Barcelona on 29 November 1899, in the Solé Gymnasium (Tolosa's rival).
-Naturally, Vila's Català FC and Gamper's FC Barcelona had a very strong rivalry during the first years of football in Catalonia, starring in a long controversy about the "Deanery" of football in the city, with the polemics about who was the first official club of Barcelona (the club dean of the city) finishing only when the blaugranas proved that they had been the first club to be registered in the civil registry on 29 November, only a few days before Català FC, who did it on 17 December.
-Either way, Vila stayed out of it, as above all, he wanted football to be practiced in an absolutely sporting way, unrelated to official status.
+On 22 October 1899, the day after the club's formation, they organized their first training session with a match between the club's members, most of which being Vila's students, and as their teacher, he inevitably was the referee of that game, and despite not actually knowing how the rules of the sport worked, he displayed great skills as a referee.
+All the men involved in that game were Catalans, because in its beginnings, Vila wanted to promote the local sport, and thus, it only admitted Catalan players to its team, hence the club's name.
+Despite becoming known for not admitting foreigners, Català accepted its first foreign players just two months after its foundation, when on 11 February 1900, Català decided to name six Scots as honorary partners: Hamilton, Denniston, Dykes, Gold, Girvan and A. Black.
+The traditional explanation of his rejection of Gamper being due to his foreign status seems contradictory to the presence of several Scots (Catholics) in Català's ranks, so some historians have theorized that Vila's rejection of Gamper and his companions was due to their status as protestants, not because they were foreigners.

+Surely offended and hurt by this rejection, Gamper took a few days to go to another Barcelona gym where he was well received, Gimnasio Solé (Tolosa's rival), where he went on to found FC Barcelona on 29 November 1899.
+Naturally, Vila's Català FC and Gamper's FC Barcelona developed a very strong rivalry during the first years of football in Catalonia, starring in a long controversy about the "Deanery" of football in the city, with the polemics about who was the first official club of Barcelona (the club dean of the city) finishing only when the blaugranas proved that they had been the first club to be registered in the civil registry on 29 November, only a few days before Català FC, who did it on 17 December.
+Either way, Vila stayed out of this debate, as above all, he wanted football to be practiced in an absolutely sporting way, unrelated to official status.
 In fact, the only reason why he began to promote football among his students was because it was the sport with the best chance of hatching among that generation of Barcelona gymnasts due to being an outdoor sport, and that is also why most of the first Barcelona clubs were born in gyms and under the protection and encouragement of characters linked to the Spanish Gymnastic Federation such as Jaime Vila and Narciso Masferrer.
-Despite becoming known for not admitting foreigners, Català accepted its first foreign players just two months after its foundation, when on 11 February 1900, Català decided to name six Scots as honorary partners: Hamilton, Denniston, Dykes, Gold, Girvan and A. Black.